 \section{Proof of Theorem 2}

 We will first remind the conditions of the theorem.
-Consider a two-dimensional unite sphere $\Sph^2$ and let $\Sph^2_1$ and $\Sph^2_{-1}$ be two closed hemispheres on $\Sph^2$ intersecting only along their boundary - the great circle $S^1$.
+Consider a two-dimensional unit sphere $\Sph^2$ and let $\Sph^2_1$ and $\Sph^2_{-1}$ be two closed hemispheres on $\Sph^2$ intersecting only along their boundary - the great circle $S^1$.
 Let $a:=\pi/2k$ for $k>1$ and let $s$ be a number coprime with $k$.
-Fix the points $x_0, y_0 \in S_1$ at the distance $2a\cdot s$ between each other.
-Consider two families of concentric half circles
+Fix points $x_0, y_0 \in S_1$ at distance $2a\cdot s$ between each other.
+Consider two families of concentric half-circles